vntero/google-keep/README.md

 # google-keep
-A clone of the popular Google Keep Notes App built using React
+A clone of the popular Google Keep Notes App built with React

 # MVP:
 - practice React Hooks, Forms, Managing a component tree and more;